Last updated: 10/08/2023 09:56

 - insurance (we strongly encourage you to insure your personal possessions against damage, loss or theft)

 - rent or half rent during summer, as private accommodation for students is often offered as a 12-month contract.

 Where to stay while you search

-Hostel accommodation is basic, with the cheapest costing around £20 per night.
-Bed and breakfasts charge around £40-£80 per night and hotels cost between £70 and £150 per night.
+If you are planning to spend some time in Cardiff before you have arranged your private accommodation, you could stay in a hostel, hotel or bed and breakfast.
+Prices vary depending on dates and availability.
+On average hostel accommodation (a bed in a dormitory) is generally the cheapest costing around £20 per night.
+Bed and breakfasts charge around £40 to £80 per night and hotels cost around £70 and £150 per night.
 This accommodation can be found near the campus and the central city area.

-You can find further information on accommodation in Cardiff from at the Visit Cardiff website.
+You can find further information on accommodation in Cardiff from the Visit Cardiff website.

 Housing help and advice